90+ Natural Food Dye Alternatives for Sensory Activities

 • Some plant-based dyes can dull or turn brown when heated (the presence of an acid medium like lemon juice can help prevent this)

-Natural Substitutes for Pink Food Colouring
+Natural Substitutes for Pink Food Coloring

 Picture of pink roses.